 - You transfer ownership of your separate property to the community

 - Your separate and community property is mixed (or commingled) during marriage.
 For example, you had a bank account prior to your marriage, but once you’re married, you continue to deposit your income in that same bank account.
 Now, that bank account is commingled with separate and community property money.

 - Increase in appreciation in value of your separate property asset during marriage.

-- The expenditure of your personal time, skill, service, industry and effort during the marriage on a separate property asset may create a community property interest in that asset.
+- The expenditure of your personal time, skill, service, industry, and effort during the marriage on a separate property asset may create a community property interest in that asset.

 In the event of divorce, the community property will be valued, and divided evenly, subject to any reimbursements of separate property that might be owed to either party.
 On the other hand, the separate property of each spouse is proportionately distributed to the spouse who owns it, while considering the possible community property interest that was gained in the asset during the marriage.

-At the end of the day, one of the simple ways to have a separate property remain as separate property is to make sure you keep those assets completely separate from any assets acquired during the marriage, and make sure you don’t spend any time increasing its value.
-Make sure whatever you want to remain your separate property is completely paid off and does not require your time to maintain it at all.
+At the end of the day, one of the simple ways to have a separate property remains as separate property is to make sure you keep those assets completely separate from any assets acquired during the marriage and make sure you don’t spend any time increasing its value.
+Make sure whatever you want to remain as your separate property is completely paid off and does not require your time to maintain it at all.
 Or, you can consider entering into a premarital agreement to confirm certain property as your separate property, even if you spend time managing that asset during the marriage.

 Take Money Matters Into Your Own Hands